Manage firewall endpoints and endpoint associations

 Replace the following:

-• PROJECT_ID: the project where the endpoint is activated.
+• PROJECT_ID: the project ID where the association is created.

 What's next